Detection and parameter estimation challenges of Type-II lensed binary black hole signals: Set up

-We now explore how useful these distortions in the Type-II image strains can be in separating such signals out from a catalog of detected BBH events, and at the same time how they would affect the inference of parameters if the correct template is not used.
-Below we discuss the details of the simulations that we use to address these questions.
+We now explore how helpful these distortions in the Type-II image strains can be in separating such signals from a catalog of detected BBH events and, at the same time, how they would affect the inference of parameters if the correct template is not used.
+Below, we discuss the simulations' details to address these questions.